-The first visual component to address during your executive LinkedIn optimization process.
+Your profile picture is the first visual component to address during your executive LinkedIn optimization process.
 This is your calling card on LinkedIn.
 We are visual beings.
 Your profile picture is often the first thing people see on your account, and this can have a hand in how they perceive you from the start.
 Use a recent, high-resolution photo of yourself.
-According to this LinkedIn article about taking a professional LinkedIn profile photo, “aim to have your face filling about 60% of the space of your professional LinkedIn profile photo.
-Crop the picture from the top of your shoulders to just above your head so that your face fills the frame”.
+According to LinkedIn, aim to have your face fill about 60% of the space of your professional LinkedIn profile photo.
+Crop the picture from the top of your shoulders to just above your head so that your face fills the frame.

-The second visual component to address during your LinkedIn profile optimization process is your background image.
+Your background image is the second visual component to address during your LinkedIn profile optimization process.
 A good one grabs people’s attention and can be a great way to express a little more about yourself and what matters to you.
-A photoshoot is a great way to get high-quality photos that visually tell your story.
-Here are a few effective strategies to look great in your executive brand photos.
+An executive brand photoshoot is a great way to get high-quality photos that tell your story visually.

 A comprehensive summary is crucial for a professional LinkedIn profile.
 Use this section to effectively convey your narrative, rather than simply listing skills or past job titles.
 Emphasize the impact and value of your skills to showcase their relevance.